amonks/sidevalve/CONTRIBUTING.md

 we use the `SBRBN ADVNTR` milestone to track issues that need to be closed before the *BLGNMN SBRBN ADVNTR* game can come out.

+### assignment

+Assign yourself issues that you are *currently working on*.
+Assign other people issues where you *need their involvement*.

 ## how we use branches

 [forthcoming](https://github.com/sidevalve/sidevalve/issues/7)